longjl1/Time-to-mato/docs/devlog.md

 - [2025-03-06] logged another pass on night mode, modal task creation, and making the timer feel stable even with longer task text.

 - [2025-03-17] logged another pass on night mode, modal task creation, and making the timer feel stable even with longer task text.

+- [2025-04-08] logged another pass on night mode, modal task creation, and making the timer feel stable even with longer task text.